Self-similar rupture of thin films of power-law fluid: Similarity solutions in the small limit

-The leading-order problem \eqref{eq:simodesmalln} is still too intractable to solve exactly.
+Before carrying out the asymptotic analysis in the inner regions, we describe the numerical solution of the leading-order outer problem \eqref{eq:simodesmalln}, along with the symmetry conditions at $\eta=0$ and the conditions \eqref{eq:Q0goesCubic} at $\eta = \eta^*$.
+This problem is still too intractable to solve exactly.
 To compute numerical solutions, we again use \textsc{Auto}07p, with the boundary values $H(0), H''(0)$, and the domain size $\eta^*$ as unknown parameters.
-To first obtain one solution of this equation from an arbitrary initial guess, we numerically continue in these three parameters, until we satisfy all of the conditions $Q(\eta^*) = Q'(\eta^*) = Q''(\eta^*) = 0$.
+To first obtain one solution of this equation from an arbitrary initial guess, we numerically continue in these three parameters, until we satisfy all of the conditions \eqref{eq:Q0goesCubic}.
 Then, to find other solutions of this system, we construct a homotopy continuation by allowing $H'(0)$ to be a free parameter.
-By allowing this condition to vary, we increase $\eta^*$ (while allowing other parameters to vary in order to keep the other boundary conditions satisfied), and for any value where $H'(0) = 0$, we obtain another solution of the leading-order problem.
+By allowing $H'(0)$ to vary, we increase $\eta^*$ (while allowing other parameters to vary in order to keep the other boundary conditions satisfied), and for any value where $H'(0) = 0$, we obtain another solution of the leading-order problem.

 This selection curve ($\eta^*$ against $H'(0)$) and the first four leading-order profiles $H_0$ and $Q_0$, are depicted in Fig.~\ref{fig:smallnProfiles}.
-Notably, the oscillatory behaviour seen in higher branches for $n=0.5$ in the full problem (Fig.~\ref{fig:solsn05}) is seen to a greater degree in the leading order solutions to \eqref{eq:simodesmalln}.
+Notably, the oscillatory behaviour seen in higher branches for $n=0.5$ in the full problem (Fig.~\ref{fig:solsn05}) is seen to a greater degree in the leading-order solutions to \eqref{eq:simodesmalln}.
+The comparison between the leading-order profiles and the profiles of the full problem is depicted in Fig.~\ref{fig:solsnearzero}, demonstrating the validity of the leading order solution.
+We have also included the computed values of $H_0(0)$ on the bifurcation diagram Fig.~\ref{fig:branches}, showing they are the limit points of the branches as $n\to 0$.